BCAPteen: Investigating the arts, nature, culture, and community through film.

 - Exploring 6 awesome cultural institutions in the heart of Brooklyn

-- Being a leader for kids, peers, and the community
+- Being a leader and role model for kids, peers, and the community

-- Setting goals for your future and achieving them
+- Setting goals for the future and achieving them

 - Being creative, having fun, and meeting teens from across the city